 DA: D.U.I.
 Defendant Lance should purge Internet of all case comments 'in any form'.
-Attorneys call move violation of the First Amendment.

 By SCOTT STEEPLETON NEWS-PRESS CITY EDITOR.